mmai/piquetBook/index.md

 Won all and left him foaming."

-Again, in Pope's " Moral Essays in four Epistles,"(1733.), in the first of which the character of LordGodolphin is sketched, it is stated that
+Again, in Pope's " Moral Essays in four Epistles,"(1733.), in the first of which the character of Lord Godolphin is sketched, it is stated that

 " His pride is in Piquette,Newmarket fame, and judgment in a bet."

-PIQUET.
-79

-In 1719 Richard Seymour published "TheCourt Gamester: or full and easy Instructionsfor * * * Ombre, Picquet, and the Royal Gameof Chess."
-Much of the Piquet is derived fromthe original source; but there are considerableadditions, and quaint remarks peculiar to thistreatise which deserve quotation.
-Speaking oftierces and other sequences, Seymour observes,''These Terms may sound a little like conjuring,to Persons that don't understand them; but theyare only the French Terms that we make use of,because we have not English whereby to expressthe same thing in one Word."
-Further on, afterexplaining the annulling of minor sequences bymajor ones, he adds, "Thus, among Cards aswell as Men, the Great still overcome the Small."
+In 1719 Richard Seymour published "The Court Gamester: or full and easy Instructions for [...]
+Ombre, Picquet, and the Royal Game of Chess."
+Much of the Piquet is derived from the original source; but there are considerable additions, and quaint remarks peculiar to this treatise which deserve quotation.
+Speaking of tierces and other sequences, Seymour observes,''These Terms may sound a little like conjuring,to Persons that don't understand them; but they are only the French Terms that we make use of,because we have not English whereby to express the same thing in one Word."
+Further on, after explaining the annulling of minor sequences by major ones, he adds, "Thus, among Cards as well as Men, the Great still overcome the Small."

-The directions are repeated in seven editionsup to 1750; in the fifth edition it is stated that"Piquet is now become so common that eventhe meanest people have become instructed, andlet into all the Tricks and Secrets of it."
-This,however, is doubtful, for though Piquet was muchplayed in the clubs, and in fashionable society,in the middle of the eighteenth century, it neverappears, in this country, to have been the gameof the masses, as it is in France.
+The directions are repeated in seven editions up to 1750; in the fifth edition it is stated that "Piquet is now become so common that even the meanest people have become instructed, and let into all the Tricks and Secrets of it."
+This, however, is doubtful, for though Piquet was much played in the clubs, and in fashionable society, in the middle of the eighteenth century, it never appears, in this country, to have been the game of the masses, as it is in France.

-Apropos of club play, about this time, a storyis told in Walpole's " Letters " of Selwyn's walkinginto White's, in November, 1752, where he foundJames Jeffries playing Piquet with Sir EdwardFalkener, who was at that time Joint Postmaster-
+Apropos of club play, about this time, a story is told in Walpole's " Letters " of Selwyn's walking into White's, in November, 1752, where he found James Jeffries playing Piquet with Sir Edward Falkener, who was at that time Joint Postmaster- General.
+"Oh," quoth Selwyn, "he is now robbing the mail!"

-So PIQUET.

-General.
-"Oh," quoth Selwyn, "he is nowrobbing the mail!"

-The " Court Gamester" was eventually amal-gamated with the "Compleat Gamester"; and,in the eighth edition (1754) a number of Hoyle'srules and cases are plagiarised.
+The " Court Gamester" was eventually amalgamated with the "Compleat Gamester"; and,in the eighth edition (1754) a number of Hoyle's rules and cases are plagiarised.

-Bath was the head quarters of fashionable card-,playing about the middle of the eighteenth cen-tury.
-It is related of a notorious gambler, namedLookup, that he won large sums of money of LordChesterfield, chiefly at Piquet, and that, with hiswinnings, he built some houses at Bath, which hejocularly called " Chesterfield Row."
-Lookup diedin 17705 with cards in his hand, while playing thegame of humbug, or two-handed whist.
-Foote,on hearing this, said, " Lookup is humbugged outof the world at last."
+Bath was the head quarters of fashionable card-,playing about the middle of the eighteenth century.
+It is related of a notorious gambler, named Lookup, that he won large sums of money of Lord Chesterfield, chiefly at Piquet, and that, with his winnings, he built some houses at Bath, which he jocularly called " Chesterfield Row."
+Lookup died in 17705 with cards in his hand, while playing the game of humbug, or two-handed whist.
+Foote,on hearing this, said, " Lookup is humbugged out of the world at last."

-The Bath play continued until about the year1840, a coterie of distinguished Piquet playersconstantly meeting there during the early part ofthe present century; and the club play continuedat White's and Graham's.
-When the Bath playdeclined, and Graham's club was broken up, Piquetpretty well died out in England, almost the onlyplace where it was regularly played being the Port-land Club.
-Recently Piquet has revived; and itis now (1890) so much played in England, that itmay be called a popular game.
+The Bath play continued until about the year 1840, a coterie of distinguished Piquet players constantly meeting there during the early part of the present century; and the club play continued at White's and Graham's.
+When the Bath play declined, and Graham's club was broken up, Piquet pretty well died out in England, almost the only place where it was regularly played being the Portland Club.
+Recently Piquet has revived; and it is now (1890) so much played in England, that it may be called a popular game.

-The last work on the game which calls for noticehere is Hoyle's " Short Treatise on the Game ofPiquet."
-(1-744.), This is original, and not, like

-PIQUET.
-81

-the others, taken from the older books.
-Thoughsomewhat obscure in style, it contains much valu-able instruction, and also the laws of the game,which were the only authority in this country untilthe code of the Portland Club was published in1873.
+The last work on the game which calls for notice here is Hoyle's " Short Treatise on the Game of Piquet."
+(1744.), This is original, and not, like the others, taken from the older books.
+Though somewhat obscure in style, it contains much valuable instruction, and also the laws of the game, which were the only authority in this country until the code of the Portland Club was published in 1873.
 Hoyle^s laws were twenty-six in number,and were all observed by strict players.
-Editorsof Hoyle, however, subsequent to 1800, took theliberty of adding nine other laws on their ownaccount.
-These added laws had no weight, and,in several instances, the practice of club playerswas opposed to them.
+Editors of Hoyle, however, subsequent to 1800, took the liberty of adding nine other laws on their own account.
+These added laws had no weight, and,in several instances, the practice of club players was opposed to them.

-Hoyle does not fix the number the game isto be played up, probably because it was still amatter of agreement in his day.
-His editors,however, in coj^ies published after Hoyle's death,say the game is a hundred-and-one up.
-Piquetau cent is played a hundred-and-one up in someparts of France at the present day (1873); butthe practice in this country, and in Paris whenPiquet au cent is played, is to make the game ahundred up.
-Piquet au ce?it is now (1885), how-ever, almost entirely superseded by the RubiconGame.
-The introduction of this form of Piquetnecessitated the redrawing of the Portland code.In this task the Turf Club assisted; and, since1882, the joint code of these two clubs has ruledthe game among English players.
+Hoyle does not fix the number the game is to be played up, probably because it was still a matter of agreement in his day.
+His editors, however, in copies published after Hoyle's death, say the game is a hundred-and-one up.
+Piquet au cent is played a hundred-and-one up in some parts of France at the present day (1873); but the practice in this country, and in Paris when Piquet au cent is played, is to make the game a hundred up.
+Piquet au cent is now (1885), however, almost entirely superseded by the Rubicon Game.
+The introduction of this form of Piquet necessitated the redrawing of the Portland code.
+In this task the Turf Club assisted; and, since 1882, the joint code of these two clubs has ruled the game among English players.

-It is somewhat remarkable that so fine a gameas Piquet should have been almost entirely neg-lected by writers on games from 1744 to 1873G

-82 PIQUET.

-(nearly a hundred-and-thirty years), except byeditors of Hoyle.
-This is the more singular, asit is generally admitted that Hoyle's laws anddirections for play, though excellent as far asthey go, are by no means complete.
-In thefollowing pages an attempt has been made tosupplement Hoyle's work, by giving a full de-scription of the modern game (Piquet au centbeing now seldom played), and by enlargingmore thoroughly on the various points of play.
+It is somewhat remarkable that so fine a game as Piquet should have been almost entirely neglected by writers on games from 1744 to 1873 (nearly a hundred-and-thirty years), except by editors of Hoyle.
+This is the more singular, as it is generally admitted that Hoyle's laws and directions for play, though excellent as far as they go, are by no means complete.
+In the following pages an attempt has been made to supplement Hoyle's work, by giving a full description of the modern game (Piquet au cent being now seldom played), and by enlarging more thoroughly on the various points of play.

-^M^

-DESCKIPTION OF THE GAME,
+DESCRIPTION OF THE GAME,

 INTRODUCTORY.

-The Game of Piquet is played by two persons,with a pack of thirty-two cards&mdash;the sixes, fives,fours, threes, and twos, being thrown out from acomplete pack.
+The Game of Piquet is played by two persons,with a pack of thirty-two cards-the sixes, fives,fours, threes, and twos, being thrown out from acomplete pack.
 It is convenient to have twopacks, each being used alternately.

 DEALING.